 From BYOD and social media to ergonomics and encryption, TechRepublic has dozens of ready-made, downloadable IT policy templates.

-Crafting an effective IT policy can be a daunting and expensive task.
+Wether you're writing corporate policies for business workers or university policies for faculty and staff, crafting an effective IT policy can be a daunting and expensive task.

 Don't have time to write a policy?
 You can pay a consultant hundreds of dollars to create one for you, but there's a better way.

 Download a policy template from TechRepublic Premium.
 For less than what it would cost to create a single policy, TechRepublic Premium subscribers get access to over 100 ready-made IT policies.
 Just need one or two policies?
 We've got you covered.
-You can also purchase individual policies if that's all you need.
+You can also purchase individual technology policies if that's all you need.